Amir Najjar Scores Second Prize at the International Collegiate Programming Contest

 Using his strong pre-requisite computing practices and enjoying strong analytical thinking, Najjar and his colleagues managed to solve seven out of the ten proposed problems within record-breaking time: 300 minutes.
 The contest result came satisfactory as Najjar was ranked second and therefore was qualified to participate in the contest on the National level: The Lebanese Collegiate Programming Contest (LCPC)

-This experience was rewarding to Najjar on different levels: “It grew in me the spirit of competition and fostered the sense of team work and collaboration” Najjar says and attributes his victory to LAU MEPI-TL Program that helped him equip himself with leadership skills to take adequate actions and decisions when it comes to problems solving.
+This experience was rewarding to Najjar on different levels: “It grew in me the spirit of competition and fostered the sense of team work and collaboration” Najjar says and attributes his victory to MEPI-TL Program that helped him equip himself with leadership skills to take adequate actions and decisions when it comes to problems solving.